minus34/gnaf-loader/README.md

 ** 2. a single python script **

-Pre-requisites
+## Pre-requisites

 - Postgres 9.x (tested on 9.3, 9.4 & 9.5 on Windows and 9.5 on OSX)
 - PostGIS 2.x
 - Python 2.7.x with Psycopg2 2.6.x

-Process
+## Process

 1: Download PSMA GNAF from www.data.gov.au
-2: OPTIONAL: Download PSMA Administrative Boundaries
+2: Download PSMA Administrative Boundaries from www.data.gov.au
 2: Unzip them to a directory on your Postgres server
 3: Alter security on the unzipped GNAF files to grant Postgres read access

 4: Create the target database
 5: Edit Postgres and GNAF parameters in load-gnaf.py
 6: Run load-gnaf.py
-7: Come back in an hour or so; unless you have a juicy server with SSDs - in which case watch the show unfold before your eyes (takes < 5-10 mins)!
+7: Come back in 45-60 minutes; unless you have a juicy server with SSDs - in which case it could take ~15 mins!

-Really important notes:
+## WARNING:
-- The scripts will DROP ALL TABLES and recreate them using CASCADE.
-Meanign you'll also LOSE YOUR VIEWS If you want to keep the existing data - you'll need to change the schema names in the script or use a different database
+- The scripts will DROP ALL TABLES and recreate them using CASCADE; meaning you'll also LOSE YOUR VIEWS!
+If you want to keep the existing data - you'll need to change the schema names in the script or use a different database
-- All GNAF tables can be created UNLOGGED to speed up the data load.
-They will be UNRECOVERABLE if your database is corrupted.
-Just run these scripts again to recreate them.
-If you think this sounds good - set the unlogged_tables flag to True
+- All raw GNAF tables can be created UNLOGGED to speed up the data load.
+This will make them UNRECOVERABLE if your database is corrupted.
+You can run these scripts again to recreate them.
+If you think this sounds ok - set the unlogged_tables flag to True for a slightly faster load

-Not so important notes:
+## NOTES:
-- If you want to run the Python script locally, you'll need to have a network path to the GNAF files on the database server to create the list of files to process.
-Otherwise, run the script on the Postgres server
+- If you're running the Python script locally (i.e. not on the Postgres server), you'll need to have access to a network path to the GNAF files on the database server to create the list of files to process.
+Otherwise, you'll need another copy of the raw files locally.
-- The create tables script will add the PostGIS extention to the database in the public schema,
+- The create tables script will add the PostGIS extension to the database in the public schema